Snowflake-Labs/snowpark-python-demos/sp4py_utilities/README.md

 If the fitted scaler/encoder is to be used with a Python UDF then the **udf_transform** module needs to be used for the transformation.

-In order to use the module download the **preprocessing** folder and make sure it is visible to your python environment.
+In order to use the module download the **sp4py_preprocessing** folder and make sure it is visible to your python environment.

 For more examples see the [**preprocessing_demo** notebook](preprocessing_demo.ipynb).

 #### Scalers
-The preprocessing module has the following scalers that can be used with numeric features:
+The sp4py_preprocessing module has the following scalers that can be used with numeric features:
 * MinMaxScaler: Transform each column by scaling each feature to a given range.
 * StandardScaler: Standardize features by removing the mean and scaling to unit variance.
 * MaxAbsScaler: Scale each column by its maximum absolute value.